APARNA2109/Enterprise-Knowledge-Base-Search-and-Query-with-Azure-OpenAI-and-Azure-AISearch/Exercise 1.md

 # Exercise 1: Embedding Creation

+ In this exercise, you will gain hands-on experience in setting up a comprehensive Azure-based environment for embedding creation and document processing.
+The exercise is structured into two main parts:

+- **Configuring Azure Resources:** You will deploy and configure essential Azure services, including Azure OpenAI, Azure AI Search, Document Intelligence, and Translator.
+These resources are critical for the effective generation and management of document embeddings.

+- **Deploying Azure Functions:** You will implement Azure Functions to automate and optimize the document processing pipeline.
+This involves configuring functions to handle document extraction, translation, embedding generation, and query processing.

 ## Task 1: Deploy Azure OpenAI and Models

 Azure OpenAI offers a web-based portal called **Azure OpenAI Studio** for deploying, managing, and exploring models.
 Follow these steps to deploy a model using Azure OpenAI Studio: